sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/verses/misc-verses.md

 </div>

-suttaRef{[Dhp 276]}
+[Dhp 276]

-Yaṁ bhikkhave satthārā karaṇīyaṁ sāvakānaṁ
+Yaṁ bhikkhave satthārā karaṇīyaṁ sāvakānaṁ\
 Hitesinā anukampakena anukampaṁ upādāya

 <div class="english">

-> Bhikkhus what should be done for his disciples
+> Bhikkhus what should be done for his disciples\
-> Out of compassion by a teacher
+> Out of compassion by a teacher\
 > Who seek their welfare and has compassion for them

 </div>